-No, these are the alterative applications for those pretty little pebbles.
+No, these are the alternative applications for those pretty little pebbles.
 These are ideas for what to do with the leftovers, once the driveway has been dealt with and the lawn is fully landscaped.
 And you’re staring at a little stack of stones with nowhere to call home . . .

-1. Homemade home improvement.
+1. Homemade backsplash.

 Mosaic is as easy as tiling a backsplash, and even a novice can produce something beautiful.
 Try covering a ceramic square to create a coaster for your tea kettle (or hot pots and pans).
-Or, mosaic a small picture frame, large mirror frame, lamp, etc. Stone mosaic is a lovely way to bring some natural texture into a room.
+Or mosaic a small picture frame, large mirror frame, lamp, etc. Stone mosaic is a lovely way to bring some natural texture into a room.

 3. Zen garden.